demensdeum/RaidenVideoRipper/README.md

 Frame from [COSTA RICA IN 4K 60fps HDR (ULTRA HD)](https://www.youtube.com/watch?v=LXb3EKWsInQ)

 **Raiden Video Ripper** is an open-source project designed for video editing and format conversion.
-It's built using Qt 6 (Qt Creator) and allows you to trim and convert videos to MP4 or GIF formats.
+It's built using Qt 6 (Qt Creator) and allows you to trim and convert videos to MP4, GIF и WebM formats.
+Also there is MP3 support for audio export.

 ### Install
 Open RaidenViewRipper.pro file and build project in Qt 6 - Qt Creator.
 Please note that to use this tool, you'll need to have the FFMPEG_BINARY environment variable properly set.